 Phil has been a prominent voice in New York radio since 1970.
 He teaches in the Graduate Division at Juilliard and is the academic head of Swing University for Jazz at Lincoln Center.
 For 14 years, Phil taught in the American Studies Department at Princeton University.
 He has been profiled in the New Yorker magazine for his seminal role in the preservation of Jazz music, and is widely regarded as one of its foremost scholars.
 The products, knowledge, and radio broadcasts on this website are the result of his lifelong immersion in America's finest original art form, and represent the highest possible quality of information available in modern Jazz scholarship.
 Each item on this site has been handpicked by Phil and is presented with his stamp of approval and the verification that it is indeed genuine and valuable.
-The radio broadcasts presented on this site are delivered without charge as our contribution to the progress of Jazz education.
-With this in mind we entreat you to browse our stock of Jazz books and memorabilia, knowing that each and every product you see is something truly special and that any purchase will further the cause of Jazz education.
+The radio broadcasts and essays presented on this site are delivered without charge as part of our contribution to the enjoyment and understanding of Jazz.
+We entreat you to browse our stock of Jazz books, audio, and historic collectibles, knowing that each and every product you see is something truly special and that any purchase will further the cause of Jazz education.